-- Exchange differences on transactions entered into to hedge certain foreign currency risks (see below under financial instruments/hedge accounting); and
+- exchange differences on transactions entered into to hedge certain foreign currency risks (see Hedge accounting); and

 On consolidation, the assets and liabilities of the Group's overseas operations are translated at exchange rates prevailing on the balance sheet date.
 Income and expense items are translated at the average exchange rates for the period unless exchange rates fluctuate significantly.
 Exchange differences arising, if any, are classified as equity and transferred to the Group's translation reserve.
 Such translation differences are recognised as income or as expenses in the period in which the operation is disposed of.

 Goodwill and fair value adjustments arising on the acquisition of a foreign entity are treated as assets and liabilities of the foreign entity and translated at the closing rate.
 The Group has elected to treat goodwill and fair value adjustments arising on acquisitions before the date of transition to IFRS as sterling-denominated assets and liabilities.

 Borrowing costs are recognised in profit or loss in the period in which they are incurred.
 Borrowing costs directly attributable to the acquisition, construction or production of qualifying assets, which are assets that take a substantial period of time to get ready for their intended use, are added to the cost of those assets, until such time as the assets are substantially ready for their intended use.